When opportunity calls, you have to accept the charges.

 “I’m in the position where if I do want to move up, or go to a different district, or a different state, definitely have to have a bachelor’s degree,” he said.
-“So my plan is to complete my online Bachelor of Applied Arts & Sciences (BAAS) from Lamar University and then get a Master of Education in Administration right after.”
+“So my plan is to complete my online Bachelor of Applied Arts & Sciences (BAAS) from Lamar University (now called the BS in University Studies program) and then get a Master of Education in Administration right after.”

 Quite a lofty goal for someone who gave little thought to teaching when he began his welding career 25 years ago at about the same age his students are today.

 “I was in the welding industry for 13 years, and with my wife, Jennifer, being a French teacher, I always wanted to do the same thing but didn’t want to teach a core subject,” he said.
 “I was looking for something more interesting when a position opened up at a high school for a welding teacher, and in Career Tech Education (CTE), a lot of the teachers come straight from industry and don’t have a bachelor’s degree.”

 From the moment he got his first taste of teaching, Garcia fell in love with it and taught welding for nine years.
 He was even named Teacher of the Year for Pasadena ISD secondary schools in 2012 — one of the few CTE teachers to receive such an honor – when he was five years into his teaching career.